Voxco logo white

 Detractors are a category of NPS® survey metrics.
 The metric allows you to identify the customers who are unhappy with the company’s service by tracking their overall experience with the business.
 NPS® has a wide reach to analyze customer experience.
 You can use the survey metric to customers who are at risk of leaving and also the newly acquired customers who just started using the service.

-Other than NPS® , you can also use Customer Satisfaction Score or CSAT to analyze the active customers and their satisfaction for every interaction.
-The feedback collected from CSAT can be used along with NPS® to examine the root cause of issues faced by customers.
+Other than NPS®, you can also use Customer Satisfaction Score or CSAT to analyze the active customers and their satisfaction with every interaction.
+The feedback collected from CSAT can be used along with NPS® to examine the root cause of customer issues.

 [Free Webinar Recording]